HELP KEEP BARX PARX A SAFE, FUN & ENJOYABLE PLACE FOR ALL!

 - Your dog must be well socialized and do well with other pups and people.

-- All dogs must have current vaccinations (Rabies, Bordetella and DHLPP).
+- All dogs must have current vaccinations (Rabies, Bordetella and DHPP).
 Dogs should be healthy and free from contagious illness, disease, parasites, fleas and ticks.

 - Dogs must pass a behavior assessment.
 Behavior assessments are performed by trained staff members and are by appointment only.